 Under trailers, four ads appear.
 In addition to two standard trailers for Extinction, we find “KRE-O Transformers: Take Us Through The Movies!”
 (3:42) and “Angry Birds Transformers: Origin Story” (1:16).
 Based on the KRE-O toys – and clearly influenced by The LEGO Movie, “Take Us” gives us a run-through of the first three films’ plots; it’s cute and fun.
 “Birds” emulates the format of the 1980s Transformers TV series to sell the new video game.
 It also entertains, though it seems less enjoyable than “Take Us”.

-Finally, a fourth disc provides a DVD copy of Extinction.
+Finally, a third disc provides a DVD copy of Extinction.
 It lacks any extras.

 Going into the fourth film in the franchise, fans know what to expect from Transformers: Age of Extinction.
 Even with new protagonists, the movie follows the formula established in the first three flicks, and that means we get another sporadically exciting but often tedious experience.
 The Blu-ray boasts excellent picture and audio along with supplements highlighted by a long – if erratic – documentary.
 Extinction won’t turn off fans of the Transformers series but it seems unlikely to convert new partisans.